ComPDF/compdf-self-hosted/README.md

 * Operation Logs: Track, search, and export all the operation logs.

-* Account Management: Set the user name and password.
+* Account Management: Set the username and password.

 * System Settings: Set the name, logo, and theme color of the system.